Can you burst their bubbles?

-Information Silos come in all shapes and sizes, when a department or member of the team don't have the opportunity or resources to share information, resulting in duplication of work or errors occurring.
-When you are a key member of staff, the time out taken to deal with failures of knowledge sharing can become a vicious cycle that ends up bringing workflows to a grinding halt.
+Information Silos come in all shapes and sizes, when a department or members of the team don't have the opportunity or resources to share information properly, which results in a duplication of work or errors occurring.
+For key members of staff, the time taken to deal with failing to properly share knowledge can become a vicious cycle that ends up bringing workflows to a grinding halt.

-When information is shared through specific people, there is a danger that someone in the chain can be an information bottleneck if they don't have a strong grip on their organisation, too busy with other tasks or overwhelmed by the amount of information or the number of people they need to update to keep the flow of information running smoothly.
+When information is shared through specific people, there is a danger that someone in the chain can be an information bottleneck.
+If they don't have a strong grip on their organisation skills, are too busy with other tasks or become overwhelmed by the amount of information/number of people they need to update, then they can stop the flow of information running smoothly.

 Sometime ego can get in the way of a team functioning properly, and when information is power, people can take the 'need to know' mentality a bit too far.
 Consequently, individuals make themselves more valuable because they become essential to the flow of information.
 This stops the rest of the team being able to get on with the tasks at hand without the information overlord involved.